Luo13631654798/KEDGN/README.md

 ## Requirements

-TEDGN has tested using Python 3.9.
+KEDGN has tested using Python 3.9.

 To have consistent libraries and their versions, you can install needed dependencies for this project running the following command: